TERMS & CONDITIONS

 We will always try our best to accommodate make-up sessions, please be as flexible as possible about days, times and Instructor to help us do this.
 We only have limited pool availability.
 If everybody follows the rules as above, we will have much better availability to offer make-up sessions to all of our customers.

 It is important to note that if you agree to a make-up session, it is not possible to cancel this session with less than 48 hours’ notice.
-For any notice given that is less than 48 hours, or if you do not show up for the session, it will be considered as one make-up session delivered from your allowance of 2.
+For any notice given that is less than 48 hours, or if you do not show up for the session, it will be considered as one make-up session delivered from your allowance.

 - WHY IS MAINTENANCE NECESSARY?
 WHY CONTINUE LESSONS AFTER MY CHILD COMPLETES THE BASIC PROGRAMME?